 \section{Abstract}

-The success of deep learning is inseparable from normalization layers.
-Researchers have proposed various normalization functions, and each of them has both advantages and disadvantages.
-In response, efforts have been made to design a unified normalization function that combines all normalization procedures and mitigates their weaknesses.
-We also proposed a new normalization function called Adaptive Fusion Normalization.
-Through experiments, we demonstrate AFN outperforms the previous normalization techniques in domain generalization and image classification tasks.
+Normalisation is crucial for high-performing machine learning models, especially deep neural networks.
+A plethora of normalisation functions has been proposed but they were designed for specific purposes and thus are not general to various application scenarios.
+In response, efforts have been made to design a unified normalisation function that combines normalisation procedures and mitigates their weaknesses.
+In this paper, we propose a novel normalisation function called Adaptive Fusion Normalisation (AFN).
+Through experiments, we demonstrate that AFN outperforms previous normalisation techniques in domain generalisation and image classification tasks.